-Cultural Perspective is for people who want to understand the world, not just react to it
+Cultural Perspective is for people who want to see what is coming, not just react to what already happened

-If you feel like the news is getting louder but less useful, you’re in the right place.
+If the news feels louder every year and less useful, you are in the right place.

 Who this is for